 case as they serve to give the couple adequate time to manage the following

 - Visitation with children

 - Payment of debt / interim attorney fees

 If you have chosen to live separately from your spouse but not file for

 divorce, keep in mind that you are not fully protected.
 Even if you are

 not living together, you will remain married with your spouse.
-Attorney
+Slate &

-Dennis M. Slate can help you handle matters of property, mutual children,
+Associates, Attorneys at Law an help you handle matters of property, mutual

-Call your Pearland divorce attorney at Dennis M. Slate, Attorney at Law to
+Call your Pearland divorce attorney at Slate & Associates, Attorneys at Lawto

 schedule a consultation.